 The problem with fad diets is that they do not teach you how to sustainably eat for life.
 Going the rest of your life without your favorite food is unrealistic…which is why making SMART goals to transform your lifestyle is the way to accomplish your health and wellness goals.

 ***DISCLAIMER: These diets may have worked for you.
-However, research shows these fad diets as not being sustainable for life, which is why I do not promote them.
-Do what is best for you and your body, and if you are ready to make a true healthy lifestyle change, look to registered dietitians for help!
+However, research shows these fad diets are not sustainable for life, which is why I do not promote them.
+Do what is best for you and your body, and if you are ready to make a true healthy lifestyle change, look for a registered dietitian!
 There are several of us on social media here to debunk nutrition myths.